About | Guidelines | Random Tables | Character Sheet

 SuccessSpell is cast with intended effect

-Critical FailureSpell is cast with more power, but the caster loses control and the effect is unintended.
+Overwhelming FailureSpell is cast with more power, but the caster loses control and the effect is unintended.
 The caster gains a permanent, undesirable, and interesting quirk related to the spell.

 The same spell might produce different results each time it is cast.